 Every third day, in our #EveryThreeDays campaign, I write about a woman killed by a man.
-Previously in this campaign, which started on 2nd May 2021, I have remembered 78 women, the last being Sian Roberts, 36, who lived in Higher Broughton, located just outside Salford near Manchester.
+Previously in this campaign, which started on 2nd May 2021, I have remembered 78 women, the last being (removed after a family request), who lived just outside Salford near Manchester.

 Today I remember Sian Blake, an actress who appeared in BBC TV's Eastenders and the TV programmes Casualty, The Bill and Skins.